 Chip Cards and Contactless Payments FAQs

-With Square in Canada, you can accept chip cards and contactless payments with the Square contactless + chip reader.
-Below are common questions asked about these EMV readers in Canada:
+With Square in Canada, you can accept chip cards and contactless payments with the Square contactless and chip card reader.
+Below are some common questions asked about these EMV readers in Canada:

 What types of payments can I accept?

-The contactless + chip reader accepts chip credit cards (EMV) and contactless (NFC) payments and contactless debit transactions with a few limitations.
+The contactless and chip reader accepts chip credit and debit cards (EMV) and contactless (NFC) payments and contactless debit transactions with a few limitations.

 - Credit tap payments over $100 will require extra authentication, like thumbprint or signature.

 - Your customer may be prompted to enter their PIN.
 Debit payments over $100 will require your customer to insert their debit card and enter their PIN.